Jettcodey/MedSQL-Reader/README.md

 After Compiling the Source Code, you can start the Application and select the ServerEntities.sqlite file from the Tomedo Database Location.

-If u double click on an entry, you can see all the Data in the right TextBox.
+If u double click/Hit Enter on an entry, you can see all the Data in the right TextBox.

 <p align="right"><a href="#readme-top">Back to top</a></p>